 - Demonstrates a limited understanding of the task, purpose, and audience.
 Establishes a claim but may be unclear or unfocused in arguing the issue presented in the task.
-Completes some parts of the task. - Develops limited arguments with inconsistent or irrelevant details and/or source-based evidence(1) to support the writer's claims.
+Completes some parts of the task. - Develops limited arguments with inconsistent or irrelevant details and/or source-based evidence1 to support the writer's claims.
 Uses weak or ineffective elaborative techniques.
-Attempts to address opposing claims or counterarguments. - Demonstrates limited evidence of organizational structure that supports the progression of ideas.
+Attempts to address opposing claims or counterarguments.2 - Demonstrates limited evidence of organizational structure that supports the progression of ideas.
 Contains an uncertain introduction and/or conclusion.
 Uses inconsistent paragraphing and transitional strategies with little variety. - May demonstrate an appropriate style and tone, limited control of language, simplistic word choice, and some awareness of audience.
 May use simple or repetitive sentence structure with insufficient sentence variety. - Contains several noticeable or distracting errors in grammar, mechanics, punctuation, and spelling that interfere with the communication of the message.

-${\bf 1}$ - The "1" response inadequately communicates the writer's message.
+1 - The "1" response inadequately communicates the writer's message.

 - Demonstrates a lack of understanding of the task, purpose, and audience.
 Fails to establish a claim, and little or no effort is made to argue the issue presented in the task.
 Completes few or no parts of the task. - Demonstrates little, if any, development of arguments.
 Fails to support the writer's claims and provides minimal or no details and/or source-based evidence.
-(1) Does not address opposing claims or counterarguments. - Demonstrates little or no evidence of organizational structure.
+Does not address opposing claims or counterarguments. - Demonstrates little or no evidence of organizational structure.
 Lacks an introduction or conclusion.
 Uses little or no paragraphing and transitional strategies. - Demonstrates little evidence of style, tone, or control of language.
 Uses confusing or incoherent word choice and exhibits no awareness of audience.
-Makes major errors in sentence structure. - Contains errors so severe in grammar, mechanics, punctuation, and spelling that they significantly interfere with the communication of the message.
+Makes major errors in sentence structure. - Contains errors so severe in grammar, mechanics, punctuation, and spelling that they significantly interfere with the communication of the message. - 1.
+If applicable with prompt tasks that include sources. - 2.
+Addressing counterarguments begins at grade 6.